sylvain-pierrot/spark-do5/README.md

 - **SampleApp** is a Spark application that connects to a Neo4j instance using the Neo4j Spark Connector and runs a Cypher query (`CALL db.schema.visualization`) to retrieve schema information.
 - **DataAnalysisApp** is a Spark application that loads the `wikipedia.dat` file from MinIO, extracts fields (like categories), transforms the raw data into a DataFrame, and counts the top 50 most frequent categories.
 - **BucketMonitorApp** is a Spark-compatible Python application that continuously monitors a MinIO bucket for changes (file additions or deletions).
 It compares the current state of the bucket with the previous one and logs detailed messages when differences are detected — including lists of added or removed files.
+- **KafkaConsumerApp** is a Spark application that consums a topic kafka.

 ## Getting Started